Campenot chamber: History of use

 Recent techniques in lithography have made these chambers a more appealing model system.
 New microfluidic approaches have been established to create compartmentalized devices as these by using soft lithography.
-A recent study demonstrated that a negative mold consisting of microchannels can be made using SU-8 photoresist on a silicon wafer arrayed at a height of 3 µm to restrict the cell body transport while not allowing extension of neurites.
+A recent study demonstrated that a negative mold consisting of microchannels can be made using SU-8 photoresist on a silicon wafer arrayed at a height of 3 μm to restrict the cell body transport while allowing extension of neurites.
 The second layer of lithography defines compartment chambers that can be arranged uniquely to address a specific research question.
 The advantage of this approach provides easier visualization of cultures, a precise definition of compartments and channels, and a high device reproducibility.

 Limitations

 A few limitations are associated with this device including leakage of the fluid chamber due to sealing with only one layer of grease, the device itself is rather difficult to assemble, advanced live cell microscopy imaging is difficult to integrate, and the technique can only be performed using neurons of the PNS that depend on neurotrophic factors, as applications with CNS neurons have been found to be ineffective.